VirtusLab/scala-cli/website/docs/guides/offline.md

 In offline mode Scala CLI will not perform any validation of the Scala version specified in the project.

 ### JVM artifacts
-System JVM will be used or a fetch from local cache performed.
+System JVM will be used or it will be fetched from local cache.
 If a different JVM version than the system one is required, it is best to export it to the `JAVA_HOME` environment variable.
 It is important to know, that currently if a version is specified with `--jvm` or `using jvm` Scala CLI will ignore the system JVM and try to fetch via coursier.